randywu763/sam-iot-provision/README.md

 1. WINC1510 Internal Firmware Upgrade

     The WINC1510 internal firmware version must be at least 19.6.5 to support TLS client authentication using X.509 certificates.
 It is recommended to use the latest firmware version that has been published on the [WINC1500 product page](https://www.microchip.com/wwwproducts/en/ATWINC1500).
+View the contents of the [SAM_IoT_WINC_Upgrader](./SAM_IoT_WINC_Upgrader/) folder for the various versions of firmware included in this tools package.

 2. Device Certificate Generation and Storage into the WINC1510